 Habitats and Wildlife

-The woodlands here are comprised of pine, oak, maple, beech, hemlock, and holly.
+The woodlands here are mostly pine, oak, maple, beech, hemlock, and holly.
 There are numerous rocky outcroppings, many covered with moss and/or lichen.
 Lily Pond provides the Town of Cohasset’s drinking water.
-Brass Kettle Brook flows through it and eventually joins with the Aaron River and eventually flows into the Gulf River in North Scituate.
-The Gulf River flows into the ocean at Cohasset Harbor.
+Brass Kettle Brook flows through it and eventually joins with the Aaron River which flows into the Gulf River in North Scituate.
+The Gulf River empties into the ocean at Cohasset Harbor.